- F 536.20.03.08

 Horney, Charles Roy, Mr.

-Demolition of east end of middle building
+Demolition of Middle building

 Demolition of middle building.
 View of the west end of the building.
 Second story removed with only back and side wall intact.
 Heating plant stack in the foreground.